Skip to footer content

 $vbLabelText $csharpLabel

 The Font property accepts values from IronSoftware.Drawing.FontTypes, including Helvetica, Arial, Courier, and Times New Roman.
-The Spacing property controls the gap between the divider line and the text content.
-These properties provide typographic control without requiring CSS knowledge.
+The DrawDividerLine property adds a professional horizontal rule between the footer and the main content.
+You can customize the line color using DrawDividerLineColor to match your brand colors or document theme.

 For HTML-based headers and footers, the LoadStylesAndCSSFromMainHtmlDocument property optionally inherits styles from the main document being rendered, ensuring visual consistency between headers and body content.
 This is particularly useful when your main document uses custom CSS that should also apply to the header and footer regions.